Keystone State Park (Pennsylvania): History

-Keystone Coal and Coke Company constructed Keystone Lake in the early 1900s for use in washing coal extracted from a nearby coal mine known as Salem #1 and quenching its coke ovens.
-A second mine, Salem #2, was in operation by the 1910s.
-Both mines had ceased operations by 1945.
+In 1909, Keystone Coal and Coke Company purchased land at the meeting of McCune and Davis runs and constructed a dam to create Keystone Lake.
+Water was used to wash coal extracted from the nearby Salem #1 Mine and quench coke from the coke ovens.
+A second mine, a drift mine called Salem #2, opened in 1938.

+Even before it was a state park, Keystone Lake was used for recreation.
+Company executives used the lake for fishing, swimming, and boating.
+The company built a stone lodge for business meetings, hunting, and exeuctives' family vacations.
+The lodge is now the James A. Kell Visitor Center.

+In 1945, the Commonwealth of Pennsylvania acquired the lake, lodge, and surrounding land from the Keystone Coal and Coke Company to create Keystone State Park.
+The Salem #2 Mine operated until 1953 and its surrounding land was later acquired by the park.

 Abandoned mine tunnels lie beneath Hillside Campground and the cabin area.
 A mine entrance, now sealed, is located east of Pavilion #2 and north of the cabin entrance road.

 Recreation

-Keystone State Park is open to camping and also has several cabins that are available to rent year round.
+Camping

-Keystone State Park has two campgrounds.
-Lakeside campground is on the shores of Keystone Lake.
+Keystone State Park is open to camping from the first Friday in April to the third Sunday of October.
+There are two campgrounds.
+Lakeside Campground is on the shores of Keystone Lake.
 It has 40 campsites for tents or campers.
-Hillside campground is in a more remote part of the park.
+Hillside Campground is in a more remote part of the park.
 It has 60 campsites, also for tents or campers.
 Each campground has some sites with an electric hook-up, a modern bathhouse and a sanitary dump station.

+Lodging

-The cabins at Keystone State Park are modern.
-The 11 cabins are located near the dam and between the campgrounds.
+There are several overnight lodging options at Keystone State Park.
+Eleven modern cabins are located near the dam and between the campgrounds.
 Each cabin can sleep up to six guests in two bedrooms.
 The cabins are equipped with a modern bathroom, a kitchen with a stove, microwave and refrigerator.
 The yard areas have picnic tables, grills and fire rings.

+There are three camping cottages located in Lakeside Campground, which sleep five guests in bunk beds.
+One cottage is ADA accessible.
+The cottages have a porch, electricity, a fire ring, and a picnic table, but no indoor kitchen or plumbing.

+There are two yurts made located in Lakeside Campground, which sleep five guests in bunk beds.
+One yurt is ADA accessible.
+The yurts are round structures made of canvas and wood-walled tents and feature a wooden deck.
+The yurts have electricity, a cooking stove, microwave oven, refrigerator, fire ring, and picnic table.
+There is no indoor plumbing but both yurts are adjacent to a water pump.

+Hiking

+Keystone State Park maintains 8 miles of trails that are open year-round.